 These damages include compensatory damages for any bills you sustained as a result of the injury as well as general damages for the pain and suffering you sustained.
-It is best to speak to an Indianapolis lawyer with experience in premises liability matters, who can investigate the accident and help you prove the property owner’s negligence.
+It is best to speak to a personal injury lawyer with experience in premises liability who can investigate the accident and help you prove the property owner’s negligence.

 The property owner has a duty to protect every visitor to ensure that accidents and injuries do not occur.
 If the property owner and/or property manager breaches this duty, then they are liable for the damages you incurred.

 First, private homeowners and building owners are responsible for their facilities.
 The owner of the property is only responsible for the common areas and repairs for which they are responsible under their lease.
 For example, if a hazardous situation occurs and it is not repaired and it leads to a slip and fall injury, the owner may be liable.

 If a large corporation owns a property such as an apartment complex, they often use a management company to handle the day-to-day operation of the facility.
 When the management company fails to uphold its duty of care for its tenants or residents, the management company can be sued for damages.

 It is important to note that maintenance and repair crews that complete their work improperly can be held accountable for accidents because they led the owner or manager to believe the problem was solved.
 When this happens, the maintenance or repair crew or their employer may be liable or partially liable.